cbass2404/cory-bass-portfolio/README.md

     - runs the development server
 3. npm run build
     - produces a production optimized version of the app
+4. npm run test
+    - runs jest test command a single time
+5. npm run test:watch
+    - runs a jest testing node to watch for changes and test

 ## API Routes